 This started out to cover breast cancer prevention, but morphed because so many factors apply to other types of cancer and to treatment.
 Just because breast cancer is studied more frequently than some types doesn’t mean these items don’t also apply to what you are interested in.

-News: Also, read an article about an over-the-counter supplement found on the High Street reduces breast cancer aggressiveness by up to 80%, breakthrough study finds.
+NEWS: Also, read an article about an over-the-counter supplement that reduces breast cancer aggressiveness by up to 80%.
 LINK

 We’ve been waging a conventional “war on cancer” for over 40 years without a dramatic improvement in cancer statistics.
 Maybe it is time to consider what the body needs to be healthy.
 With real prevention, there is nothing for “early detection” screening to detect.
 Cancers develop when something in the original plan has gone wrong.
 The following steps are not in order of importance because all are important and any one of them might be the key item for a particular person.